Avaiga/taipy-doc/docs/userman/scenario_features/sdm/submission/index.md

 # Submission attributes

-Here is the list of the `Submission^`'s attributes:
+Here is the list of `Submission^`'s main attributes:

 - *entity_id*: The identifier of the entity that was submitted.
 - *id*: The identifier of the `Submission^` entity.